-The macros CAMLreturn and CAMLreturn0 are used to replace the C keyword return.
-Every occurence of return x must be replaced by CAMLreturn (x), every occurence of return without argument must be replaced by CAMLreturn0.
+The macros CAMLreturn, CAMLreturn0, and CAMLreturnT are used to replace the C keyword return.
+Every occurence of return x must be replaced by CAMLreturn (x) if x has type value, or CAMLreturnT (t, x) (where t is the type of x); every occurence of return without argument must be replaced by CAMLreturn0.
 If your C function is a procedure (i.e. if it returns void), you must insert CAMLreturn0 at the end (to replace C's implicit return).